markbattistella/HapticsManager/README.md

 </div>

-`HapticsManager` is a Swift package designed to manage haptic feedback within your iOS applications.
-It offers a centralised approach to handling both notification and impact-style haptic feedback, based on device capabilities and user preferences stored in `UserDefaults`.
-The package provides simple global functions and SwiftUI view modifiers for integrating haptics with minimal effort.
+`HapticsManager` is a Swift package that provides a modular and easy-to-use interface for implementing haptic feedback in iOS applications.
+It integrates seamlessly with both UIKit and SwiftUI, enabling you to enhance user experience through customisable tactile feedback.

 ## Features

-- **Global Access Functions:** Provides global functions for triggering haptic feedback, avoiding direct access to the singleton instance.
+- **Custom Haptics:** Easily define and trigger haptic feedback.
-- **SwiftUI View Modifiers:** Easily add haptic feedback to your SwiftUI views with built-in modifiers.
+- **SwiftUI Extensions:** Add haptic feedback to SwiftUI views in a declarative way.
-- **UserDefaults Integration:** Automatically configures haptic settings like enabling/disabling feedback and logging based on user preferences.
+- **User Preferences:** Enable or disable haptic feedback based on user settings through simple configuration.
-- **Device Capability Check:** Automatically detects and respects the device's haptic feedback capabilities.
-- **Thread-Safe Access:** Ensures thread-safe management of haptic settings using Grand Central Dispatch (GCD).
-- **Built-In Configurable Logging:** Optional and configurable logging for debugging haptic feedback actions, with adjustable thresholds for log rate-limiting.
-- **Customizable Logging Modes:** Supports `smart` and `complete` logging modes with configurable thresholds for skip logs and log intervals.
+- **Custom Haptic Patterns:** Extend and create your own complex haptic patterns.

 ## Installation